LuisFelipeQuesada/UiPath/UIP_P01/README.md

 # Project 1

-This consist of a simple task in UiPath.
+This consist of a simple task in UIPath to handle an Excel file.

 The bot takes a spreasheet and applies a filter to know the number of people that are still working on a company.

 This project is done since it is a basic and common operation in companies.
 To take an Excel file, apply filters and get some info based on that procedure.

+**Requirements**
+Excel modern activities activated

 **Steps**
 1. Open the Excel file